Unraveling Gluon TMDs in $J/\psi$ and Pion production at the EIC: Conclusion

 \section{Conclusion}

 We have presented a calculation of the azimuthal asymmetries, particularly $\cos2\phi_T$, $\cos2(\phi_T-\phi_{\perp})$, and Sivers asymmetries, in almost back-to-back production of $J/\psi$ and $\pi^\pm$ in the process $e+p \rightarrow e+J/\psi + \pi^\pm +X$.
 We considered the kinematics of the upcoming EIC.
 In this kinematical region, TMD factorization is expected to be valid.
-We calculated the $J/\psi$ production in NRQCD and considered the formation of the pion through fragmentation of the final state parton.
+We calculated the $J/\psi$ production using NRQCD factorization in terms of LDMEs and ignoring the effects of TMD shape functions and soft functions, at leading order.
+We considered the formation of the pion through fragmentation of the final state parton.
 We estimated the {contribution} to the cross-section and asymmetries both from quark and gluon channels and showed that in the kinematics to be accessed by EIC, {the} contribution from virtual photon-gluon fusion is dominant.
 We presented numerical estimates of the upper bounds on the asymmetries by saturating the positivity bound.
 We also calculated them using a Gaussian parametrization of the gluon TMDs and a more recent spectator model-based parametrization.
-The asymmetries in the Gaussian {parameterization} satisfy the positivity bound, but the spectator model saturates the bound.
+The asymmetries in the Gaussian parameterization satisfy the positivity bound, but the spectator model saturates the bound.
 The asymmetries depend on the LDME sets used in NRQCD.
 For an unpolarized proton, the estimated weighted $\cos2\phi_T$ and $\cos2(\phi_T-\phi_{\perp})$ asymmetries can reach a maximum of about $40\%$ within the considered kinematical region.
 The estimated Sivers asymmetry is about $14\%$ and $5\%$ for $\sqrt{S}=45~$GeV and $\sqrt{S}=140~$GeV respectively when the proton is transversely polarized.
 Thus, an almost back-to-back $J/\psi$ and $\pi^\pm$ production at EIC will be a potential channel to probe the gluon TMDs